fmdazhar/fmdazhar.github.io/_projects/9_project.md

 ## Takeaways & Next Steps

 * **Reproducibility first:** Docker, tests, and clear config dictionaries cut onboarding time to minutes.
-* **Data matters:** 20 high-quality demos were enough to bootstrap RL; diverse misalignment demos are the next bottleneck.
+* **Data matters:** 20 high-quality demos were enough to bootstrap RL.
+Tried **behaviour cloning** with privileged state observations; performance improved notably when demonstrations were collected with the **SpaceMouse** instead of heuristic controllers or keyboard input.
-* **Future work:** domain randomization for sim-to-real transfer, Vision Transform-based encoders, policy distillation to real UR5e.
+* Introducing **DAgger** boosted performance further, especially in medium/hard presets where compounding errors are common.
+* **Future Work:** Train RL policy with interventions for quick convergence and test the entire framework on real robot

 ---